temporalio/documentation/docs/tctl-next/modifiers.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+Modifiers change the behavior of the command.

+## --active-cluster

 Specify the name of the active [Temporal Cluster](/concepts/what-is-a-temporal-cluster/) when registering a [Namespace](/namespaces#).
 This value changes for Global Namespaces when a failover occurs.